Azure/ResourceModules/docs/wiki/The CI environment - Publishing.md

 <img src="./media/CIEnvironment/publishingStep.png" alt="Publishing Step" height="500">

 # Publishing overview
 The publishing phase concludes each module's pipeline.
-If all previous tests succeed (i.e. no phase failed) and the pipeline is run in the `main` or `master` branch, a new module version is published to all configured target locations.
+If all previous tests succeed (i.e., no phase failed) and the pipeline is run in the `main` or `master` branch, a new module version is published to all configured target locations.
 Currently we support the following target locations:

 - _[Template specs](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-specs?tabs=azure-powershell)_
 - _[Private Bicep registry](https://docs.microsoft.com/en-gb/azure/azure-resource-manager/bicep/private-module-registry)_